arthurdlima/Time-tracker-app/README.md

 # timer_tracker

-Flutter app with BLoC Pattern, Facebook and Google authentication and more.
+Flutter app with provider, Facebook and Google authentication and more.